shgysk8zer0/shgysk8zer0.github.io/_posts/2017-10-23-jquery-or-vanilla-javascript.md

 - JavaScript
 - esQuery
 date: '2017-10-23 00:00:00'
+updated: '2017-10-27 12:15:00'
 pinned: true
 image: "https://i.imgur.com/IOLu7fz.png"
 category: javascript
 ---

 # [jQuery](http://jquery.com/) vs. [Vanilla JS](http://vanilla-js.com/)
-The Internet is packed with articies either questioning the necessity of jQuery or criticizing its very existence.
+The Internet is packed with articles either questioning the necessity of jQuery or criticizing its very existence.
 What I'm trying to do in this article is not just to jump on the bandwagon.
 I'm also not going to tell you to go back through everything you've ever created using jQuery and update it to use vanilla JavaScript.
 Instead, I'd like for you to keep the following in mind for any future projects and, if you feel the benefit is worth the effort, update anything old that would benefit from the performance improvements.